TST Artist Collaboration Website

 Competitive Analysis

-All teams worked cross-functionally to evaluate a list of over 50 potential competitors and identify the most relevant.
+All teams worked cross-functionally to narrow down a list of over 50 potential competitors and identify the most relevant.
+It helped us clarify what we thought the client was after.

 All members of my content team completed this, then compared notes.